tretoef-estrella/AEGIS-The-Crystal-Labyrinth-V12-AZAZEL-The-Scapegoat/GUIDE.md

 ## Who Made This?

-**The Architect** — Rafael Amichis Luengo, a researcher from Madrid who believes that the future of cybersecurity lies in making attacks psychologically devastating, not just computationally expensive.
+**The Architect** — Rafa, a researcher from Madrid who believes that the future of cybersecurity lies in making attacks psychologically devastating, not just computationally expensive.
+He designed the philosophy, directed the architecture, and coordinated four AI systems into a single weapon.

 **The Engine** — Claude (Anthropic), an AI system that designed and implemented the mathematical architecture.